liquidcarbon/affinity/README.md

 - [When NASA Lost a Spacecraft Due to a Metric Math Mistake](https://www.simscale.com/blog/nasa-mars-climate-orbiter-metric/)

-Got your own?
+Have you ever stared at a bunch of numbers and had no clue what they represented?
+Do you have an anecdote of bad things happening due un/misannotated data?
 Share in [discussions](https://github.com/liquidcarbon/affinity/discussions)!

 ## Future